polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-launch/chain-spec.md

 The [`ChainSpec` struct](https://paritytech.github.io/polkadot-sdk/master/parachain_template_node/chain_spec/type.ChainSpec.html){target=_blank} separates the information required for a chain into two parts:

-- A client specification that contains information used by the _outer node_ to communicate with network participants and send data to telemetry endpoints.
+- A client specification that contains information used by the _node_ to communicate with network participants and send data to telemetry endpoints.
 Many of these chain specification settings can be overridden by command-line options when starting a node or can be changed after the blockchain has started

 - The initial **genesis state** that all nodes in the network agree on.
 The genesis state must be established when the blockchain is first started and it cannot be changed thereafter without starting an entirely new blockchain